Verlander again seeks 1st Series win, night after no-hitter

 “I’ve been around long enough, man.
 I’ve had plenty of games,” Verlander said.
 “I’ve had everything happen — not everything.
 You always see something new in this game.
 That’s the old adage, anyway.
 But I’m not like dwelling on what went wrong-type thing.”

-Verlander insisted he was a couple of fickle bounces from getting that elusive World Series win.
+Verlander insisted he was a couple of fickle bounces in Game 1 from getting that elusive World Series win.

 “I’m not going to sit here and dwell too much and be like, `Oh, I just got hit all over the yard,’” he said.
 “I think you try to keep a positive mindset and say, `Well, had a couple things gone my way, maybe things would have been very different.’
 So hopefully things will go my way next time.”